North Dakota Scenic ByRider Program

 Click here to find out more about the state's scenic byways and backways.

-North Dakota Tourism is proud to launch the North Dakota Scenic ByRider Program as an incentive to get motorcycle enthusiasts out on the state’s scenic byways and backways.
+North Dakota Tourism launched the North Dakota Scenic ByRider Program in 2013 as an incentive to get motorcycle enthusiasts out on the state’s scenic byways and backways.
 Riders traveling five of the 10 scenic byways or backways in the state in one calendar year can receive a patch indicating they are a North Dakota Scenic ByRider.

 To verify you were on the route, have a photo taken of you holding a copy of the current North Dakota Travel Guide in front of your bike and a recognizable scenic area, attraction, accommodation or event on that byway.
 When you have five photos, email or mail them to Scooter Pursley at North Dakota Tourism.